drshahizan/HPDP/2526/assignment/A2/Group Duoletgo/big_data.md

 <br>

+**Pandas (Baseline Library)**

+Pandas is selected as the compulsory baseline library as it is the most widely used data processing library in Python.
+It provides a simple and familiar API for loading, inspecting, and processing structured data.
+However, Pandas loads the entire dataset into RAM at once using a single thread, making it memory-intensive and slow for large datasets exceeding available system RAM.

 **Dask (Scalable Library 1)**

 Dask was selected because it extends Pandas with parallel and distributed computing capabilities.
 Dask uses lazy evaluation — it builds a task graph without loading data immediately, only executing when `.compute()` is called.
 This allows it to process datasets larger than available RAM by splitting them into partitions across multiple CPU cores, making it suitable for large-scale distributed workloads.